-• The Histoculture Drug Resistance Assay (HDRA; AntiCancer Inc., San Diego, CA).
-This assay evaluates cell growth after chemotherapy treatment based on a colorimetric assay that relies on mitochondrial dehydrogenases in living cells.
-Drug sensitivity is evaluated by quantification of cell growth in the 3-dimensional collagen matrix.
+• The Histoculture Drug Resistance Assay HDRA (AntiCancer) evaluates cell growth after chemotherapy treatment based on a colorimetric assay that relies on mitochondrial dehydrogenases in living cells.
+Drug sensitivity is evaluated by quantification of cell growth in the 3- dimensional collagen matrix.
 There is an inverse relationship between the drug sensitivity of the tumor and cell growth.
 Concentrations of drug and incubation times are not standardized and vary depending on drug combination and tumor type.